 A planning application has been submitted to convert the Steamer Trading Cookshop location from retail back into “a restaurant and bar “.
 Many locals will have fond memories of this establishment as The Crown pub, and the application covers both the lower floor and the first floor where the Assembly Room restaurant was, and more recently the Pop Up Picture House.

 The application has been made by Marston’s, and MyMarlow has conducted our usual thorough investigations into what we might expect, as detailed below.
+Based on what we have seen – it all looks very exciting!

 *caveat – This article is not rumour, or speculation – but based entirely on the facts of the planning document.
 This planning application has yet to be approved…. and plans can change!